opensafely-core/ehrql/DEVELOPERS.md

 See the [spec tests docs](tests/spec/README.md) for further information on writing tests that contribute to the ehrQL docs.

-An intermediate step generates the markdown files that are included in the documentation.
+An intermediate step generates the markdown files that are included in the documentation, which are located in `docs/includes/generated_docs`.

-To generate this file, run:
+To generate these files, run:

     just generate-docs

-This generates the markdown files in `docs/includes/generated_docs`.
 If any of the files have changed you should include them in your PR.

 To verify the documentation is up to date, run: